HanumantShikhare/pyjama/README.md

 # pyjama
 Python - Java Mapping

-The idea is simple implement Python built-in functions in Java.
+The idea is simple, implement Python built-in functions in Java.